lhmet/r-bio.github.io/challenges.md

    where the specimens are housed:
    - How many institutions house specimens?
    - Draw a bar plot that shows the contribution of each institution
+1. The column `dwc.year` indicates when the specimen was collected:
-1. When was the oldest specimen included in this data frame collected? (hint: It was not in year 1)
+   - When was the oldest specimen included in this data frame collected ? (hint:
+     It was not in year 1)
-1. What proportion of the specimens in this data frame were collected between the years 2006 and 2014 (included)?
+   - What proportion of the specimens in this data frame were collected between the years 2006 and 2014 (included)?
 1. The function `nzchar()` on a vector returns `TRUE` for the positions of the vectors that are not empty, and `FALSE` otherwise.
-For instance, `nzchar(c("a", "b", "", "", "e"))` would return the vector `c(TRUE, TRUE, FALSE, FALSE, TRUE).
+For instance, `nzchar(c("a", "b", "", "", "e"))` would return the vector `c(TRUE, TRUE, FALSE, FALSE, TRUE)`.
 The column `dwc.class` is supposed to contain the Class information for the specimens (here they should all be "Holothuroidea").
 However, it is missing for some.
 Use the function `nzchar` to answer:
    - How many specimens do not have the information for class listed?
    - For the specimens where the information is missing, replace it with the information for their (again, they should all be "Holothuroidea").
-1. Using the `nom` data frame, and the column `Subgenus.current`, which of the genera listed has/have subgenera?
+1. Using the `nom` data frame, and the columns `Subgenus.current` and `Genus.current`, which of the genera listed has/have subgenera?
 1. We want to combine the information included in the `nom` and the `hol` spreadsheets, to identify the specimens in the data frame that use species names that are not valid.
 We'll do this using the function `merge()`.
 By